Therapy For High-Achieving Gay Men Who Secretly Struggle With Shame

 On the inside, you’re exhausted, anxious, self-critical, and feel stuck.

-I help high-achieving and emotionally sensitive gay men who have spent years pushing through shame, perfectionism, and harsh self-criticism.
-I help clients build internal security and fulfilling connections so they can stop fighting themselves and start living with more confidence, clarity, and authenticity.
+I help high-achieving and emotionally sensitive gay men and their relationships, who have spent years pushing through shame, perfectionism, and harsh self-criticism.
+I help clients and partners build internal security and fulfilling connections so they can start living with more confidence, clarity, and authenticity.

 I’m a Licensed Mental Health Counselor (LMHC) based in Florida, and I use a mind–body approach to help you heal old survival patterns that are keeping you stuck.